Find answers to some of the frequently asked questions about the NHS Staff Survey.

 In many organisations, the independent survey contractors also conduct the sampling, questionnaire distribution and presentation of findings.

-The NHS Staff Survey Approved Contractors Framework expired in June 2019 and has not been replaced.
-The following contractors ran the survey in 2020 and are offering to run the 2021 survey on behalf of participating organisations.
-We would therefore advise contacting them to discuss your requirements:
+The NHS Staff Survey Approved Contractors Framework expired in June 2019 and has not since been replaced.
+The following contractors ran the Survey in 2021 on behalf of participating organisations.

 Quality Health: firstname.lastname@example.org or 01246 856263

 Picker: email@example.com or 01865 208140